kalaitzi-gif/DSCI510FinalProject/README.md

 6.)
 Save scatterplot as a .png file as "Horizontal_Bar_Indicator_Risk"

-The precise processes used for data visualization in this project are detailed in the "run_analysis.py" file, which is required for Step 3: Data Analysis.
-The precise processes used for data visualization in this project are detailed in the "run_analysis.py" file, which is required for Step 3: Data Analysis.
+The precise processes utilized for data visualization in this project are detailed in the "visualize_results.py" file.